Table of Contents

 Note

-Modifying FrameRecorder.enabled in the editor is ineffective.
+Modifying FrameRecorder.enabled in the editor is invalid.

 Data usable by Mega

-• Data recorded with Mega Toolbox
+• Data recorded using Mega Toolbox

 Next steps